 It suffices to show that the conditions in Theorem \ref{higherorder} are satisfied.
-Firstly we point out that if $\Gamma\subset\partial\Omaga$ is closed, has non-zero surface measure and $\Omaga\cup\Gamma$ is G1-regular, then $\Gamma$ is a $(d-1)$-set (see \cite[Chap.
-II, Exp.
-1]{jonssonWallin1984}) and the Assumption \ref{assofextension} is fulfilled (see \cite[Thm.
-4.15]{HDJonssonKneesRehberg2016}).
+Firstly we point out that the Assumption \ref{B1} already implies Assumption \ref{assofextension}, see \cite[Thm.
+4.15]{HDJonssonKneesRehberg2016}.
 On the other hand, from Assumption \ref{B2} we know that the tensor $\mathbb{A}$ is of class $L^\infty$.
-It is therefore only left to show the coercive condition \eqref{coercive condition}.
+It is therefore only left to show the coercivity condition \eqref{coercive condition}.
 From Assumption \ref{B3}, Poincar\'e's and Korn's inequalities and the fact that the antidiagonals of the tensor $\mathbb{B}(\PP)$ given by \eqref{not symmetric tentor} are composed by $\e(\PP)^T$ and $-\e(\PP)$ we obtain that

 with $\alpha>0$ from Assumption \ref{B3} and $c_{P},c_{K}>0$ the corresponding Poincar\'e's and Korn's constants, and \eqref{coercive condition} is fulfilled.
 This completes the desired proof. \end{proof}